 The Licensing Committee comprises 15 Members from all three political groups.
-Sub-committees comprising three members sit every Wednesday to consider applications for licences under the Licensing Act 2003.
+Sub-committees comprising three members sit every two weeks on a Thursday to consider applications for licences under the Licensing Act 2003.

 This committee is established to perform the functions of the Licensing Authority with a view to promoting the four licensing objectives: